hideckies/hermit/docs/tutorials/simple-dll-injection.md

 # Simple DLL Injection

-In this tutorial, we generate a stager that loads our DLL implant into another process on Windows victim machine.
+In this tutorial, we generate **DLL Implant** and **Loader** which loads the DLL into memory on Windows victim machine.
 Then make the C2 agent to communicate with our C2 server.

 Assume that you've completed [the Simple Implant Beacon tutorial](./simple-implant-beacon.md).